futpix/caravans-in-australia/content/ultimate-caravan-guide/_index.md

 The main thing to look for when avoiding a lemon is mainly in the parts you can't see.
 This means the wiring and the plumbing.
 Nothing will frustrate you more than leaky plumbing or dodgey electrical work.
 This is often hard to identify until you have taken your van for a shake down (i.e a short trip where you test it out for a couple of nights).

 On top of that, you want the caravan to be structural sound and to have retained it's integrity.
 Cracks, loose fittings and rattle bits are not a good sign.

-## Worst Caravans in Australia

-## Best off Road Caravans in Australia

-## Lightweight Caravans in Australia

 ## Other popular questions